Jagdpanther Sd.Kfz.173 Ausf.G1 German Tank Destroyer Dragon 1/35

 Jagdpanther has the reputation of the best German tank destroyer.
 One of the reasons is using the base of Panther which is the main battle tank of the latter half of World War II.
-The armament is 8.8cm antitank cannon as same as King Tiger.
+The armament is an 8.8cm antitank cannon as same as King Tiger.

 At first, since the silhouette of the vehicle was monotonous, I felt it’s not an attractive tank.

-I did Zimmerit Coating by the trial and error as I commented on making a report.
+I did Zimmerit Coating by trial and error as I commented on making a report.

 The vehicle belonged to Viking the 5th armor division.
 This division was an elite force in the Eastern Front and took important roles just before Germany surrender.

 This figure observes the outside while waring surroundings.

 It might not have been a number of Allied soldiers met this tank since only 420 were produced.

 I attached various OVM to the side armor.
 I made the caterpillar shine as the ground rubbed them to expose metal color.

 I think the rough camouflage of dark yellow and red-brown added a strong impression.

 I did lightly weathering and chipping.
 No need to do muddy weathering this time, considering the balance of shining caterpillars.

 There are a lot of parts, though it was a simple shape.
 There might be always a lot of parts in Dragon’s kit.
 I doubted I can complete it while I was coating on this armor.
 Now it took much time but the very nice tank was completed.